GMLC-TDC/HELICS/docs/user-guide/advanced_topics/profiling.md

 helicsFederateSetFlagOption(fed,HELICS_FLAG_PROFILING_MARKER, HELICS_TRUE, &err);
 ```

-can generate an additional marker message is logging is enabled.
+can generate an additional marker message if logging is enabled.

 ```c
 helicsFederateSetFlagOption(fed,HELICS_FLAG_LOCAL_PROFILING_CAPTURE, HELICS_TRUE, &err);
 ```

-will capture the profiling messages for the federate in the federate log instead of forwarding them to the core or broker.
+Capturea the profiling messages for the federate in the federate log instead of forwarding them to the core or broker.

 Some can be set through the flags option for federate configuration.
 `--flags=profiling,local_profiling_capture` can be set through command line or configuration files.
-the profiling marker doesn't make sense anywhere but through the program call.
+The profiling marker doesn't make sense anywhere but through the program call.

 ## Notes